 The historic city of Burgos, with its magnificent landmark cathedral, marks the start of a route that will take you through dramatically contrasting scenery, ending in the beautiful village of Oña where the 11th century Benedictine Monastery San Salvador de Oña takes pride of place in the heart of the village.

 This is a walking holiday, so in that sense active, though it should not be terribly challenging for regular hikers.
-You will be walking six out of the nine days, so will need to be ‘walking fit’ to enjoy it.
+You will be walking six out of the eight days, so will need to be ‘walking fit’ to enjoy it.

 Distances on your walking days average around the 16km mark.
 The longest walk of 21km is the first but apart from a fairly steep descent near the beginning, it is largely flat.
 Elevation gains/losses throughout the week are not dramatic.
 Some days you will leave on foot from your hotel, but mostly you will be transferred by road to be dropped off at the start of the walk .